 19 Jan Know Where You Stand

-We need to know the facts: is the stove turned off, do I have health insurance, does my partner love me, are the people who work for me getting the job done?
+To know where you stand, we need to know the facts: is the stove turned off, do I have health insurance, does my partner love me, are the people who work for me getting the job done?
 We also need to know our values: what is fair, decent, good, and proper.

 This is knowing where you stand.
 It’s necessary for safety, well-being, and success.
 Being foggy about facts and unclear about values is like driving a car eyes-closed and not caring what happens.